AsaHenley/map-maker/README.md

 I have since added my own code and have plans to improve this project straying away from Azgaar's methods.

-When the Generate Map button is clicked the code creates a new grid of polygons and generates one taller main land and then generates the specified of shorter blobs of land.
+When the Generate Map button is clicked the code creates a new grid of polygons and generates one taller main land and then generates the specified number of shorter blobs of land.